taivox/fatseebuuk/readme.md

 | john@gmail.com    | asd      |
 | jane@gmail.com    | asd      |

-### Option 1
+### Option 1 - Recommended

-To run the project using docker, use `bash rundocker.sh` in the project root directory.
+To run the project using docker, use `docker-compose up --detach`

+To view running containers, use `docker ps`

-To stop the docker containers and delete images, use `bash removedocker.sh` in the project root directory.
+To stop the docker containers, use `docker-compose down`

+To delete images and downloaded data, use `bash removedocker.sh`

-### Option 2
+### Option 2 - Not recommended!
+Only for advanced users!

+Open `back-end/cmd/api/utils.go` and comment out line 180 and uncomment line 182

 To run back end api server use `bash runb.sh`

 To run front end server use `bash runf.sh`

-### Option 3
+### Option 3 - Not recommended!
+Only for advanced users!

+Open `back-end/cmd/api/utils.go` and comment out line 180 and uncomment line 182

 ```
 To run back end api server, use the following commands: